m-kupiec/compendium-react/README.md

 "You should give use prefix to a function (and thus make it a Hook) if it uses at least one Hook inside of it" ([React](https://react.dev/learn/reusing-logic-with-custom-hooks))

+"Custom Hooks let you share stateful logic but not state itself.
+Each call to a Hook is completely independent from every other call to the same Hook." ([React](https://react.dev/learn/reusing-logic-with-custom-hooks))

 # Events

 - "By convention, it is common to name event handlers as `handle` followed by the event name.
 You’ll often see `onClick={handleClick}`, `onMouseEnter={handleMouseEnter}`, and so on." ([React](https://react.dev/learn/responding-to-events))